apigee-labs/rapier/README.md

 ```
 This pattern has the advantage that—provided I know the pattern—I can find all the URL-valued properties without out-of-band information.
 It also gives a place to put extra "link properties".
 It is trivial to express this pattern in JSON Schema/Rapier.
 Another pattern that is popular is to create JSON "link objects" that (we guess) are inspired by the link element in HTML.
-This pattern looks like this:
+The pattern looks like this:
 ```json
     {"links": [
         {"rel": "todos",